 Admittedly, that's not our best work but the shops have already pinched the best puns.

 Down on the flat, things are slightly more serviceable but with the old-fashioned feel still intact.

 The Thursday market cuts the available car parking in half but gets the coachloads in and keeps the cafés happy.

 There's nothing in here that's brewed from more than 20 miles away and they'll pour your cider straight from the flagon.
 Grub is very much of the Scotch egg variety to go with, get this, a green-hopped ale.

 It's known in this house as wet-hopped, despite never having tried it, but whatever the terminology, it's a bit of a thing around Kent.

-It's only available for about 2 weeks after the hop harvest when they pop 'em in whole rather than drying them out to use all next year.
-If slightly-oily beer isn't your thing, they've also got Über Brew on and they were both supping superb.
+It's only available for about two weeks after the hop harvest when they pop 'em in whole rather than drying them out to use all next year.
+If slightly oily beer isn't your thing, they've also got Über Brew on and they were both supping superb.